junxit/us-congress-bills-113/derived/amendments.md

 ### 16 U.S.C. § 1724

-> in subsection (f) (as redesignated by paragraph (4)), by striking “that are appropriate” and all that follows through the period and inserting “that the Secretary determines to be necessary for a residential conservation center.”.
+> in subsection (f)(4) in subsection (e)(as redesignated by paragraph (4)(2)), by striking “that are appropriate” and all that follows through the period and inserting “that the Secretary determines to be necessary for a residential conservation center.”.

 | | |
 |---|---|